radixdlt/radixdlt-javascript/packages/application/README.md

 We also saw that the first transaction had a "message", but not the other two, it is completely optional, and bound to the transaction itself, not a particular action.
 We were also unable to read the message, since it is encrypted. **Messages are _not_ decrypted automatically upon recival**, you have to manual ask for a message to be decrypted, typically when displaying detailed information about the containing transaction, but more about [decryption later](https://youtu.be/dQw4w9WgXcQ).

-You ought to keep track of the returned `cursor` value in the `executedTransaction` response, since you can use that you query the next "page", like so:
+You ought to keep track of the returned `cursor` value in the `transactionHistory` response, since you can use that you query the next "page", like so:

 ```typescript